openjdk/jcstress/README.md

 out what's wrong.
 Discuss the result on the relevant mailing lists first.

 Two usual options are:
-  * concurrency-interest@cs.oswego.edu: general discussion on concurrency
+  * concurrency-discuss@openjdk.org: general discussion on concurrency
-  * jcstress-dev@openjdk.java.net: to discuss jcstress issues
+  * jcstress-dev@openjdk.org: to discuss jcstress issues

 ## Reporting Harness and Test Bugs